Explore this course:

 Unique continuity of care placements

-You will also have access to our state-of-the-art Clinical Skills Centre at the Northern General Hospital in Sheffield.
-Here, you can practise your clinical skills in mock wards in a safe and supportive environment.
+These real-world experiences run alongside sessions at our state-of-the-art Clinical Skills Centre at the Northern General Hospital in Sheffield.
+Here, you will practise clinical skills in a safe and supportive simulated environment.

 NHS Learning Support Fund

-As a Midwifery student, you can apply for the NHS Learning Support Fund to help support your studies, which you won’t need to pay back.
-This includes a training grant of £5,000 per academic year, money back for clinical placement travel costs, as well as extra funding for students with dependent children or those facing hardship.
+As a MSc Midwifery student you can apply for the NHS Learning Support Fund to help support your studies.
+This includes a training grant of £5,000 per academic year, which you don’t need to pay back.
+Students can also claim travel expenses to clinical placements and extra funding for those with dependent children or those facing hardship.
+All students on the programme are eligible for this funding, regardless of whether you have had an undergraduate loan in the past.

 Accreditation

 This course is accredited by the Nursing and Midwifery Council (NMC).
-It will give you the skills and knowledge you need to register as a midwife.
+It will give you the knowledge, skills and experience you need to join the NMC register and practise as a midwife.
+It also qualifies you to work as a Professional Midwifery Advocate.

 The content of this course meets the UNICEF-UK Baby Friendly Initiative Standards.